-- Gender statistics are about everybody and each of us, women or men.
-The production of gender statistics has the role of informing the public and the media, raise consciousness, encourage public debate, and promote change in society.
-Dissemination of gender statistics to a large audience is crucial in reducing gender stereotypes and misrepresentation of the roles of women and men and their contribution to society; and promoting a new gender balance in the distribution of roles within the family, at the workplace and in positions of decision-making.
+Gender statistics promote understanding of the actual situation of women and men in society.
+Gender statistics are about everybody, women and men.
+The production of gender statistics has the role of informing the public and the media, raising consciousness, encouraging public debate and promoting change in society.
+The dissemination of gender statistics to a large audience is crucial in reducing both gender stereotypes and the misrepresentation of the roles of women and men and their contribution to society and in promoting a new gender balance in the distribution of roles within the family, at the workplace and in positions of decision-making.

-- Gender statistics provide researchers and analysts with the quantitative evidence necessary to assess gender gaps in all areas of life; understand the interlinks between cultural, social and economic factors that are at the basis of gender inequality, and their dynamic over time; and evaluate the implications of unequal access of women and men to social and economic opportunities.
+Gender statistics are crucial in advancing data-based gender analysis and research.
+Gender statistics provide researchers and analysts with the quantitative evidence necessary to assess gender gaps in all areas of life, to understand the interlinkages between cultural, social and economic factors that are at the basis of gender inequality and their dynamic over time and to evaluate the implications of unequal access of women and men to social and economic opportunities.

-- Gender equality means equal opportunities, rights and responsibilities for women and men, girls and boys (United Nations, 2002).
-Equality does not mean that women and men are the same or have to do the same things, but that women’s and men’s opportunities, rights and responsibilities do not depend on whether they are born female or male; and it implies that the interests, needs and priorities of both women and men should be taken into consideration (United Nations, 2002).
+Gender statistics are used in monitoring progress towards gender equality and the full and equal enjoyment of all human rights and fundamental rights by women and girls.
+Gender equality means equal opportunities, rights and responsibilities for women and men, girls and boys (United Nations, 2002).
+Equality does not mean that women and men are the same or have to do the same things, but rather that women’s and men’s opportunities, rights and responsibilities do not depend on whether they are born female or male.
+It also implies that the interests, needs and priorities of both women and men should be taken into consideration (United Nations, 2002).

-- Gender statistics can show whether women and men have unequal access to education, health, or economic resources and orient policies toward improving the opportunities of the disadvantaged sex and a more effective use of both female and male human resources.
-Furthermore, gender statistics can help understanding the causes of gender inequality in access to all types of resources.
-This aspect is very important, because policies tend to be more effective when targeting the causes of gender inequality, the structures and practices that perpetuate inequalities, and not merely the outcome of gender inequality in an unjust and unsustainable development process (United Nations, 2002).
+Gender statistics provide an evidence base for developing and monitoring policies and programmes oriented towards increased investments in human capital and the labour force.
+Gender statistics can show whether women and men have unequal access to education, health or economic resources and orient policies towards improving opportunities for the disadvantaged sex and a more effective use of both female and male human resources.
+Furthermore, gender statistics can promote understanding of the causes of gender inequality in access to all types of resources.
+This aspect is very important, because policies tend to be more effective when targeting the causes of gender inequality and the structures and practices that perpetuate inequalities, not merely the outcome of gender inequality in an unjust and unsustainable development process (United Nations, 2002).

-- Policies and measures tend to perpetuate and exacerbate inequalities when not adequately tailored to existing gender differentials (Hedman et al, 1996).
+Gender statistics have a crucial role in gender mainstreaming in development and poverty reduction policies.
+Policies and measures tend to perpetuate and exacerbate inequalities when not adequately tailored to existing gender differentials (Hedman, Perucci and Sundström, 1996).
 One of the first steps in the gender mainstreaming strategy of a policy is the assessment of how and why gender differences and inequalities are relevant (United Nations, 2002).
-At this stage, gender statistics can provide information on responsibilities, activities, interests and priorities of women and men, and how their experience of problems may differ; how women and men respond to social, economic and policy changes; and what is the role of gender differentiated access to economic resources and decision-making in the process of change.
+At this stage, gender statistics can provide information on the responsibilities, activities, interests and priorities of women and men and how their experience of problems may differ; on how women and men respond to social, economic and policy changes; and on the role of gender-differentiated access to economic resources and decision-making in the process of change.

-- Violence against women is an obstacle to the achievement of the objectives of equality, development and peace (United Nations, 1995).
-Statistics on prevalence of various types of violence; causes and consequences of violence; and access to formal and informal support for victims of violence can lead to better focused and more efficient preventive and intervention efforts.
+Gender statistics have an important role in developing and monitoring policies on the reduction of violence against women.
+Violence against women is an obstacle to the achievement of the objectives of equality, development and peace (United Nations, 1996).
+Statistics on the prevalence of various types of violence, causes and consequences of violence and access by victims of violence to formal and informal support for can lead to better focused and more efficient preventive and intervention efforts.